pharath/pharath.github.io/_posts/2026-03-06-lecture-notes-web3-blockchain3.md

 Yeah, and if you'd like,
 you can also send it to somebody.
-Fulia, both of them are just from this Fuli, this is on FuliGon, it's Matic, and the Matics are very, I mean, they are quite cheap.
+Fulia, both of them are just from this Fuli, this is on Polygon, it's Matic, and the Matics are very, I mean, they are quite cheap.
 That's just something you can play around with.
 And then you can send money around.